HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 4. Save the `pom.xml` after adding the dependency.

 !!!note
-    The **`scope`** is set to **`provided`** because you don't want the dependency be compiled together with your richtext extension as you will be putting the extension JAR alongside the KEEP JARs.
-The KEEP JARs will contain all the dependencies that your extension JAR will need.
+    The **`scope`** is set to **`provided`** because you don't want the dependency to be compiled together with your Rich Text extension as you will be putting the extension JAR alongside the KEEP JARs.
+The KEEP JARs contain all the dependencies that your extension JAR needs.

-### Creating your own richtext processors
+### Creating your own Rich Text processors

-We have 2 different interfaces that we can implement to create our very own richtext processor, `IncomingRichtextProcessor` and `OutgoingRichtextProcessor`.
+There are 2 different interfaces that you can implement to create your own Rich Text processor, `IncomingRichtextProcessor` and `OutgoingRichtextProcessor`.

-#### Incoming richtext processor
+#### Incoming Rich Text processor

-This processes how the incoming richtext JSON is saved in the richtext field.
-This processor makes use of the `type` property in richtext JSON to determine what incoming richtext processor to use.
+This processes how the incoming Rich Text JSON is saved in the Rich Text field.
+This processor makes use of the `type` property in Rich Text JSON to determine what incoming Rich Text processor to use.

-##### Built-in incoming richtext processors
+##### Built-in incoming Rich Text processors

-There are four built-in incoming richtext processors:
+There are four built-in incoming Rich Text processors:

-1. `multipart/mixed` - used by default if `type` in richtext JSON doesn't equate to any existing richtext processors.
+1. `multipart/mixed` - used by default if `type` in Rich Text JSON doesn't equate to any existing Rich Text processor.
 2. `text/plain`
 3. `text/markdown`
 4. `text/html`

-##### Creating your own incoming richtext processor
+##### Creating your own incoming Rich Text processor

 1. Create a class that implements `IncomingRichtextProcessor`.

     Currently, `IncomingRichtextProcessor` has three methods.
-Two of which has default implementations.
+Two of which have default implementations.

-    `getProcessorName` is an abstract method that should return a `String` that represents the name of this incoming richtext processor.
-It checks this against the `type` property of a richtext JSON to determine if this incoming processor should be used.
+    `getProcessorName` is an abstract method that should return a `String` that represents the name of the incoming Rich Text processor.
+It checks this against the `type` property of a Rich Text JSON to determine if this incoming processor should be used.

     `process` is a method that has a default implementation.
-By default, it checks if the incoming `content` of the richtext JSON looks like a mime, it directly returns it as a `Buffer`, if not, it manually constructs a mime using the richtext JSON properties, and return the constructed mime as a `Buffer`.
-You are also free to override this method and control how you want to save the incoming richtext.
+By default, it checks if the incoming `content` of the Rich Text JSON looks like a mime and directly returns it as a `Buffer`.
+If not, it manually constructs a mime using the Rich Text JSON properties, and return the constructed mime as a `Buffer`.
+You are also free to override this method and control how you want to save the incoming Rich Text.

     `getPriority` is a default method that returns `0`.
-You can leave this method be, unless you have an incoming richtext processor that has the same return value of `getProcessorName` with other existing incoming richtext processors.
+You can leave this method be, unless you have an incoming Rich Text processor that has the same return value of `getProcessorName` with other existing incoming Rich Text processors.
 The higher the number, the higher the priority.

-    An example incoming richtext processor would be:
+    An example incoming Rich Text processor will be:

     ```java
     package com.example;